icub-tech-iit/documentation/docs/temperature_sensors/software/reading_data.md

     double res = (tmp * (_first_res_coeff) / den) + ((_second_res_coeff) / den);

 where:
+- _ptc_offset: is the offset of the PTXXX line, thus it is 1000 in the case of PT1000 and 100 in the other case.
+- r1: the other of the two upper resistors in the voltage divider bridge, which for us is equal to 4700 [Ohm]
 - _first_res_coeff  = _r_1*_r_2 + _r_1*_r_3 + _ptc_offset*_r_2 + _ptc_offset*_r_3
 - _second_res_coeff = _r_3*_r_1 - _r_2*_ptc_offset
-- _ptc_offset: is the offset of the PTXXX line, thus it is 1000 in the case of PT1000 and 100 in the other case.

 It should be noted that those offsets are used to have the PTXXX line passes through zero at 0 Celsius Degree.